 Over the last six years, more than 50% of our biochemists have graduated with first-class Honours!

-The Masters in Molecular and Cellular Biochemistry (M.Bioch) course is a four-year undergraduate course divided into three components (for more details, see the Departmental website).
-In the first year, five subjects are studied at a preliminary level.
-These are Molecular Cell Biology, Biological Chemistry, Biophysical Chemistry, Organic Chemistry and Mathematics and Statistics for Biochemistry.
-In the second and third years, the course comprises a more advanced treatment of Biochemistry, Structural Biology and Genetics, with equal emphasis on molecular and cellular biology as on structural and biophysical aspects of molecules to understand precisely how each works.
+Master of Science in Molecular and Cellular Biochemistry (M.Biochem) is a four-year undergraduate course which is well represented at Trinity College, with an intake of up to 6 students each year.
+The course is divided into three components, the contents of which are reviewed and updated as the subject evolves (for more details, see the Departmental website).
+In the first year, five subjects, Molecular Cell Biology, Biological Chemistry, Biophysical Chemistry, Organic Chemistry and Mathematics and Statistics for Biochemistry are studied at a foundational level, leading to the Preliminary Examination at the end of the year.
+In the second and third years, the course comprises a more advanced treatment of Biochemistry, Cell Biology, Structural Biology and Genetics, with equal emphasis on molecular and cellular biology as on structural and biophysical aspects of molecules to understand precisely how each works.
 Most background coursework is obtained from specialist textbooks but many topics are taught at research level and students are expected to read original research papers.
-There is no examination at the end of the second year, and Part I of the Final Exam is taken at the end of the third year.
+There is no examination at the end of the second year; Part I of the Final Exam, consisting of written examinations, is taken at the end of the third year.
+For the 2020 intake onwards, it is proposed that in addition to these written papers, termly assessments of progress during years 2 and 3 will contribute a proportion of Finals marks.

-Our tutors welcome applications from students committed to hard but rewarding work, who have thought carefully about why they want to study Biochemistry, and who have a genuine interest in scientific research.
+Our tutors welcome applications from students committed to hard but rewarding work, who have thought carefully about why they want to study Biochemistry, and who have a genuine interest in scientific research and writing.
 In addition, time-management skills and motivation are important as at Oxford, you will be expected to work independently and be responsible for organising your own time.
-The College’s central location means that students are only a five-minute walk away from the resources of the Biochemistry faculty and the Radcliffe Science Library.
+The College’s central location means that students are only a five-minute walk away from the resources of the Biochemistry Department and the Radcliffe Science Library.